-- Copies or the originals, as appropriate, of all documents submitted with the PA request to ForwardHealth.
-(Providers are required to maintain the Full PCST on file, not just the PCST Summary Sheet.) - The POC. - o Signed and dated physician orders reflecting the number of hours per day and days per week that personal care services are to be provided.
-Physician orders are required to be expressed as hours per day, days per week.
+- o Copies or the originals, as appropriate, of all documents submitted with the PA request to ForwardHealth.
+(Providers are required to maintain the Full PCST on file, not just the PCST Summary Sheet.) - The POC - o Signed and dated physician orders reflecting the number of hours per day and days per week that personal care services are to be

-- The nursing assessment.
+- provided.
+Physician orders are required to be expressed as hours per day, days per week. - The nursing assessment.
 Standards of Practice for Registered Nurses and Licensed Practical Nurses, chapter N 6.03(1), Wis.
 Admin.
 Code, defines the nursing assessment as the "systematic and continual collection and analysis of data about the health status of a patient culminating in the formulation of a nursing diagnosis."
 Nursing assessment forms are created by the provider.
-ForwardHealth does not prescribe a format for nursing assessments. - o The record of all PCW assignments for the member, and the record of the RN supervisory visits. - The time and activity records of all visits by PCWs, including observations and assigned activities, completed and not completed. - Documentation of travel time if claimed for reimbursement. - o The list of the member's medications, regardless of the involvement with medication administration assistance. - The list of the member's regularly scheduled activities outside the home. - The nts between the personal care provider and RN supervisor, if applicable. - The clinical rationale making the services medically necessary must be clearly documented.
+ForwardHealth does not prescribe a format for nursing assessments. - o The record of all PCW assignments for the member, and the record of the RN supervisory visits. - o The time and activity records of all visits by PCWs, including observations and assigned activities, completed and not completed. - o Documentation of travel time if claimed for reimbursement. - o The list of the member's medications, regardless of the involvement with medication administration assistance. - o The list of the member's regularly scheduled activities outside the home. - o The copy of written agreements between the personal care providers and the RN supervisor, if applicable. - o The clinical rationale making the services medically necessary must be clearly documented.